-Make an telehealth or in person visit that fits your busy life.
+Make a telehealth or in person visit that fits your busy life.
 It’s not cool to miss your appointment.
 Of course, life happens and if you have to reschedule, just call the health center to reschedule or cancel.

 Make sure you confirm the provider’s address.

 Ask about train/bus lines if you plan to use public transportation.
 If you prefer to use a ride hail app, Juno4Me is using Lyft.
-Juno4Me will text you a code ~ 1 day before your scheduled appointment.
+Juno4Me will text you a promo code ~ 1 day before your scheduled appointment.
 You must have the Lyft app to use the promo code.

 Continue using your current birth control.

 If you are currently using another method of birth control, be sure to continue using it through the day of your appointment.